This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Can you Make it in Advance?

-I prefer to make this an hour ahead of time and put in the fridge.
+I prefer to make this an hour ahead of time and put it in the fridge.
 It is better made in advance so the flavors can blend.

 I try to always make it in advance.
 It is so handy to just get out of the refrigerator when we need it.

-Serving Ideas:
+Serving Ideas

 I love making this cucumber tomato creamy salad when we are grilling out and for a holiday side dish.
-I serve this with many different meats or just as a mid afternoon snack.
+I serve this with many different meats or just as a mid-afternoon snack.

 These are some of my favorites.

-Frequently Asked Questions:
+Frequently Asked Questions

 How do you Keep Cucumbers from getting soggy in salad?